-Program Focus and Population Served (suggested length $\leq 1$ page)
+Program Focus and Population Served (suggested length 1 page)

-Describe the focus of the program you will work under and the population you will serve through your field experience.
+Describe the focus of the program(s) you will work under and the population(s) you will serve through your field experience.

-- Program mission, aims, goals, or objectives - Population demographics - Population health needs and priorities - Political, cultural, and economic contexts of the population how the program fits into a framework of primary, secondary, or tertiary prevention.
+- a.
+Program mission, aims, goals, or objectives

+- b.
+Population demographics

+- c.
+Population health needs and priorities

+d.
+Political, cultural, and economic contexts of the population